How To Fix The ” Unable to Start ” Blue Screen Error

 When this error starts appearing, the first thing you should do is restart the computer.
-Try tuning it off and on again.
+Try turning it off and on again.
 The program might just start working.

 Determine Whether The Program Can Run On Your Computer

-If you are trying to run a 64-bit software on a 32-bit machine then you are going to encounter this error.
+If you are trying to run 64-bit software on a 32-bit machine then you are going to encounter this error.
 Look on the software vendor’s website to confirm that your computer meets the minimum requirements of the software.
-You can find out if your computer has a 64 or 32 bit processor by reading these instructions.
+You can find out if your computer has a 64 or 32-bit processor by reading these instructions.

 Reinstall The Program